 In contrast to lead gloves, which are heavy, stiff, and lack tactile sensitivity, our lead-free Secure Touch® radiation protection gloves deliver these advantages:

 The primary attenuating agent in our hand protection is bismuth and the bonding agent is natural rubber latex.
 Our radiation protection gloves can be easily used in tandem with surgical gloves during surgery.
+We also have surgical aprons.

 While traditional lead gloves and our own Secure Touch® products significantly decrease the amount of radiation being absorbed by the hands, physicians should remember that protection is not 100%.